MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignname.md

 ### -param FactoryName

-TBD - A unicode string describes the circuit, such as *Microphone0*  that is used as a friendly name for the circuit when TBD TBD TBD.
+TBD - A unicode string describes the circuit, such as *Microphone0* or *Render* that is used as a friendly TBD name for the circuit.

 ## -returns